Georift/install-jellyfin-tizen/README.md

 ### Receive the Device-ID
 Use the following command to receive the device id from the tv

+> [!NOTE]
+> This command returns for some samsung tv's the model number, instead of the unique device id.
+If you encounter problems while installing, try to receive the unique device id via Settings->All Settings->Support->Info

 ```bash
 docker run --rm ghcr.io/georift/install-jellyfin-tizen --ip <TV_IP> --get-device-id